cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/services/index.html.md

 ## Terminology

-This page uses Cloud Foundry Services v1 terminology.
+**Note:** One change in terminology has been made in Cloud Foundry v2.
+Service Gateways are now called Service Brokers, but unfortunately the term gateway still can be found in some source code and filenames.
+Wherever you see gateway in the context of Cloud Foundry Services, bear in mind that it's actually a broker.
+Apologies for the confusion, and thank you for your understanding during the transition.

-* service gateway - a broker for user requests to provision, bind, unbind and un-provision service instances
+* service gateway - advertises a catalog of services and plans to cloud controller, responsible for orphan management, and brokers user requests to provision, bind, unbind and un-provision service instances
-* service node - a broker to perform local instantiation, destruction and maintenance of service instances on a specific VM
+* service node - performs local instantiation, destruction and maintenance of service instances on a specific VM
 * service instance - a dedicated running server of a service, running inside a warden container; or a specific database of a shared running server (PostgreSQL)
 * [warden](../../architecture/warden.html) - Cloud Foundry's container technology
 * job - a server running within a bosh deployment